- Application Instructions

 - Each item will be checked off (or marked “N/A”) as you complete it.

-- Once all items are complete, click “submit” at the top of your application.
+- Once all items are complete, a “submit” button will appear at the top of your application.
+You must click “submit” for your application to be done and ready for advisor review.

-- If your application is insufficient (e.g. your Learning Plan responses do not adequately address the prompt), you may be asked by your program advisor to revise and resubmit your application.
+- If your application is insufficient (e.g. your Learning Plan responses do not adequately address the prompt), you will be asked by your program advisor to revise and resubmit your application.

-- Upon resubmission, your application will again be date and time stamped — in cases of limited program availability, this new stamp will determine the order in which your application is reviewed.
+- Upon resubmission, your application will again be date and time stamped — in cases of limited program availability, this timestamp will determine the order in which your application is reviewed.

 - You may apply for only one program per term.
-Students can request to switch into an available program by contacting the GEC.
+Students can request to switch into an available program by submitting a Change Form in the Global Education Center in Global Commons 360.

 - Information on applying for an Independent Program (IP) or a Non-Elon Programs can be found on the webpages for those types of programs.

-Below are the essay prompt questions for summer and semester applications.
+Below are the essay prompt questions for all Center, Affiliate, and Exchange study abroad applications.
 Please use this as a reference if you would like to work on your essay prior to the application being available.

 The Global Education Center’s (GEC) mission is to develop and facilitate experiential opportunities for the Elon University community that promote understanding of the self, the world’s peoples and cultures, and that provide a framework for lifelong intercultural learning.